-- 1. Provide a global ETR within 24 hours of the storm start (storm start date/time provided by Storm Center staff) - Assign ETRs on the first high priority cases upon assignment to the crew and also set ETRs on the next cases to be assigned during that targeted 8-hour restoration period (i.e. 06:00 -14:00; 14:00 -22:00; 22:00 06:00). - 3.
+- 1. Provide a global ETR within 24 hours of the storm start (storm start date/time provided by Storm Center staff) - 2.
+Assign ETRs on the first high priority cases upon assignment to the crew and also set ETRs on the next cases to be assigned. - 3.
 Develop a circuit-based restoration plan by the end of the first full day following the storm. - 4.
 Provide to the Storm Center the names of foremen/substation coordinators who have been given operational authority on each circuit and a preliminary ETR by circuit. - 5.
 Storm Center will run the circuit ETRs through the conversion program to develop preliminary township ETRs.
 These will be confirmed with the District Operating Team. - 6.
 Storm Center will work with Corporate Communications and the Call Center to ensure consistency in communication of ETR times with customers, automated systems and websites. - 7.
-District Operating Team will update ETRs on outage cases at the following times: - by 06:00 cases that are expected to be restored by 14:00 that day - by 14:00 cases that are expected to be restored by the end of the day - 8.
-By 19:00 each work day, District Operating Team will: - meet or call foremen/substation coordinators and obtain the status of the restoration with emphasis on which customers have been restored, which will be off overnight and any known service loops or customer owned damage locations. - confirm with the Storm Center the OMS cases or circuit devices that will remain out overnight. - 9.
+District Operating Team will update ETRs on outage cases at the following times: - by 08:00 cases that are expected to be restored by 14:00 that day - by 16:00 cases that are expected to be restored by the end of the day - 8.
+By 19:00 each work day, District Operating Team will: - Meet or call foremen/substation coordinators and obtain the status of the restoration with emphasis on which customers have been restored, which will be off overnight and any known service loops or customer owned damage locations. - Confirm with the Storm Center the OMS cases or circuit devices that will remain out overnight. - 9.
 District Operating Team will update circuit-based ETR times in time for assimilation into PSC reports (times to be defined at the start of the event by the Storm Center SOC). - 10.
 Foremen/substation coordinators will keep the District Operating Team informed whenever any case or circuit section will likely exceed the restoration time provided. - 11.
 Damage Assessment Coordinators will continually, throughout the event, work with EOEs to fine tune OMS case predictions to model as closely as possible the actual field conditions.
 This is necessary to ensure that customers are assigned to the correct cases and as such are getting correct ETR information.